mal49/mal49/README.md

 ### 💫 About Me

 I'm a full-stack engineer based in Malaysia, wrapping up my Computer Science (Honours) degree at **UiTM Shah Alam**.
 My FYP predicts badminton match outcomes using supervised ML (Decision Tree, Random Forest, XGBoost).
-By day I'm an **IT Executive** maintaining **CLore**, a Go + React e-commerce/clinic management platform, and I take on freelance work under **Nekolabs**.
+By day I'm an **IT Executive**, and I take on freelance work under **Nekolabs**.
 Right now I'm heads-down building **Memoroll**, a photobooth SaaS for Malaysian event operators.
-I also compete in CTF challenges — 2nd Runner-Up at Flag Hunt 2025 — and I'm training for my next half marathon in between shipping code.
+I also compete in CTF challenges — 2nd Runner-Up at Flag Hunt 2025.

 ### 🛠 Languages & Tools